Frequently Asked Questions

 BM composition students must study their primary instrument every semester (and participate in an ensemble).
 Performance Study Option 1 is at the 400 level with faculty and requires an entrance audition, freshman jury, upper-division examination, and eighth-semester jury.
 Performance Study Option 2 is at the 100 level with associate instructors and requires NO entrance audition, upper-division examination, or eighth-semester jury.

 Both undergraduate and graduate applicants should submit a portfolio of their work representing a variety of forms and media.
 Undergraduate applicants should include two to four works; graduate applicants should include four to six works.
 Also required is a list of the applicant's completed compositions, including date of composition, instrumentation, duration, and any performances.
-Recordings of performances are recommended for B.M., B.S.O.F. and M.M. applicants; these should be compiled on one CD with the track list indicated on the CD case.
+Recordings of performances are recommended for B.M., B.S.O.F. and M.M. applicants.
 D.M. applicants are required to submit recorded performances demonstrating the range of their abilities, and must include one work for large instrumental ensemble (orchestra, wind ensemble, chamber orchestra or sinfonietta) - with recording if possible.